Click to print Appendix C

 - All files are the property of the investigating Recorder’s Appointing Body.
 Access to that file is by permission of the Recorder or the Appointing Body.

-- Periodically, a Recorder should review all files in his possession.
+- Periodically, a Recorder should review all files in his or her possession.
 During these reviews, a Recorder should note if more than one Player Memo involves the same Subject.
-If so, he should evaluate the memos for possible action based on a pattern of behavior.
+If so, (s)he should evaluate the memos for possible action based on a pattern of behavior.

 - To the extent possible, a Recorder should cross-file the memos under both the Reporter’s name and the Subject’s name.